gem-coop/governance/Gem.coop-Governance.md

 1. No more than two employees of the same employer may serve on the PLC.

-1. A member of the PLC must only be removed from the PLC by a special resolution of the membership.
+1. A member of the PLC must only be removed from the PLC by a supermajority vote of the membership.

 1. All members of the PLC will be “billing managers” and "moderators" of the GitHub organisation and any related resources (e.g. Bundler Slack where possible).